Academy Effectiveness Team

 Amanda is a Secondary Partner Learning and Teaching Coach as part of the Academy Effectiveness Team for South Pennine Academies.
-Before joining the Trust, she spent the first nine years of her career teaching English in various secondary contexts and has held a number of middle leader and extended senior leadership roles, including leading a successful English department.
+Before joining the Trust, she spent the first nine years of her career teaching English in various secondary contexts.
+During this time, Amanda held a number of middle leader and extended senior leadership roles, including leading a successful English department.
 In 2014, she was designated as a Specialist Leader of Education, supporting schools in developing English curriculum, teaching and assessment.
 She is the Professional Development co-ordinator for South Pennine Academies, and has experience facilitating various CPD, including the Trust’s NQT and RQT PD programmes, and is a qualified facilitator of the OLEVI ITP, OTP, POC and OTP+ teaching programmes.
 Amanda also graduated with an MA in Teaching and Learning at Leeds Metropolitan University in June 2013.